josemichaelrubio/java-angular-azure-notes/p0-requirements.md

 You must use the following technologies: **Java**, **Javalin**, **JDBC**, and **PostgreSQL** You can use whichever theme you would like for your project.
 The quality of your project is a reflection of your skills and abilities, so create something you can be proud of.

-This project is tentatively due in the middle of Week 3.
+This project is tentatively due towards the end of Week 3.

 ## Project 0 Minimum Requirements
 - [ ] Create a RESTful API/Web Service using Java